Conversion of a Private Limited Company to a Public Limited Company

 The Companies Act imposes certain conditions that must be met before the Registrar can accept an application for conversion into a Public Limited Company.

-Key among this conditions are:
+Key among these conditions are:

 • The Company must have a share Capital.